Linaa65/thamean-project/README.md

 ## Description
 Thamean is a web-based system designed for the secure delivery of valuable items.
-The system allows users to create delivery requests, track their shipments, and manage their requests بسهولة وأمان.
+The system allows users to create delivery requests, track their shipments, and manage their requests